pfaciana/parse-string-for-tags/README.md

 #### starTag

-(string) String output of the <tagName and attributes>.
+(string) String output of the tagName and attributes.
 In case the user would like to preform additional parsing of their own.
 Often this can be ignored.

 #### source